bheberlein/hypro-chtc/docs/About HTCondor.md

 ### Worker Node Daemons

+#### Startd

 The **Startd** daemon

 - Advertises the machine's availability and resources (CPU, memory, etc.) to the Central Manager.

 - Accepts and runs jobs sent by the Schedd.

 Starter:

-A helper process spawned by Startd to execute the job on the worker node.
+- A helper process spawned by Startd to execute the job on the worker node.
-Manages the job's lifecycle (e.g., starting, suspending, terminating).
+- Manages the job's lifecycle (e.g., starting, suspending, terminating).

 Shared Utility Daemons

-Master:
+- Master:
-Oversees the other daemons on a machine, ensuring they are running and restarting them if they fail.
+  - Oversees the other daemons on a machine, ensuring they are running and restarting them if they fail.
-Runs on every machine in the cluster.
+  - Runs on every machine in the cluster.
-Shadow:
+- Shadow:
-Manages a job's execution on the submit node side.
+  - Manages a job's execution on the submit node side.
-Handles tasks like transferring files to/from the worker node.
+  - Handles tasks like transferring files to/from the worker node.

 Workflow Overview

-Job Submission:
+- Job Submission:
-A user writes a submit file defining the job's requirements (e.g., executable, arguments, resources).
+  - A user writes a submit file defining the job's requirements (e.g., executable, arguments, resources).
-The job is submitted via condor_submit to the Schedd daemon on the submit node.
+  - The job is submitted via condor_submit to the Schedd daemon on the submit node.
-Resource Advertisement:
+- Resource Advertisement:
-Worker nodes, via Startd, advertise their availability and resource specifications to the Collector.
+  - Worker nodes, via Startd, advertise their availability and resource specifications to the Collector.
-Matchmaking:
+- Matchmaking:
-The Negotiator daemon queries the Collector for available jobs and resources.
+  - The Negotiator daemon queries the Collector for available jobs and resources.
-Matches jobs to resources based on user-defined policies (e.g., resource requirements, priorities).
+  - Matches jobs to resources based on user-defined policies (e.g., resource requirements, priorities).
-Job Execution:
+- Job Execution:
-Once matched, the Schedd contacts the matched Startd to send the job.
+  - Once matched, the Schedd contacts the matched Startd to send the job.
-The Startd spawns a Starter process to execute the job.
+  - The Startd spawns a Starter process to execute the job.
-The Shadow process on the submit node handles file transfers and monitors job progress.
+  - The Shadow process on the submit node handles file transfers and monitors job progress.
-Completion and Cleanup:
+- Completion and Cleanup:
-After execution, results are sent back to the submit node.
+  - After execution, results are sent back to the submit node.
-The job's status is updated in the queue, and any remaining cleanup is handled by the Starter and Shadow.
+  - The job's status is updated in the queue, and any remaining cleanup is handled by the Starter and Shadow.

 Communication and Configuration

-Communication: HTCondor daemons communicate using TCP/IP.
+- Communication: HTCondor daemons communicate using TCP/IP.
 All daemons rely on the Collector for discovery and use well-defined protocols to interact.
-Configuration:
+- Configuration:
   Each machine has a configuration file (condor_config) specifying roles, policies, and parameters.
   Policies control job priorities, resource allocation, preemption, and scheduling behavior.
   Key Features
   ClassAds:

 Your Access Point
 As a user:

-You submit jobs to a Schedd daemon on an access point (submit node).
+- You submit jobs to a Schedd daemon on an access point (submit node).
-Schedd communicates with the Central Manager to find resources.
+- Schedd communicates with the Central Manager to find resources.

 ## Implementation Details